titanclass/stage/README.md

 ## In a nutshell

-The essential types are `Actor`, `ActorRef` and `ActorContext`.
+The essential traits and types are `Actor`, `ActorRef` and `ActorContext`.
 Actors need to run on something, and they are dispatched to whatever that is via a `Dispatcher`.
 Other crates such as `stage_dispatch_crossbeam_executors` are available to provide an execution environment.